 Services that are covered for you What you must pay What you must pay when you get these when you get these services In-Network services Out-of-Network Outpatient observation Note: To be an inpatient, your provider Outpatient observation cost-sharing is explained must write an order to admit you cost-sharing is explained in Outpatient surgery formally as an inpatient of the hospital. in Outpatient surgery and other medical and other medical Even if you stay in the hospital services provided at overnight, you might still be considered services provided at hospital outpatient an "outpatient."
 This is called an hospital outpatient facilities and ambulatory "outpatient observation" stay.
 If you are facilities and ambulatory surgical centers. not sure if you are an inpatient or an surgical centers. outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. \$0 copayment up to 90 \$0 copayment or 30% Inpatient services in a psychiatric hospital days per benefit period, coinsurance for plus an additional 60 Medicare-covered Covered services include: lifetime reserve days. †† hospital care each time Mental health care services that you are admitted, up to Medicare hospital require a hospital stay.
-There is a 90 days per benefit benefit periods are used 190-day lifetime limit for inpatient period.
-Plus an to determine the total services in a psychiatric hospital. additional 60 lifetime number of days covered The 190-day limit does not apply reserve days. for inpatient mental to Mental Health services provided health care.
-(See You pay these amounts in a psychiatric unit of a general definition of benefit until you reach the outhospital. periods in the chapter of-pocket maximum.
+You can call these numbers for free, 24 hours a day, 7 days a week. \$0 copayment or \$1,785 \$0 copayment up to 90 Inpatient services in a psychiatric copayment for each hospital days per benefit period, Medicare-covered plus an additional 60 Covered services include: hospital stay, up to 90 lifetime reserve days. †† Mental health care services that days per benefit period.
+Medicare hospital require a hospital stay.
+There is a Plus an additional 60 benefit periods are used 190-day lifetime limit for inpatient lifetime reserve days. to determine the total services in a psychiatric hospital.
+You pay these amounts number of days covered The 190-day limit does not apply until you reach the outfor inpatient mental to Mental Health services provided of-pocket maximum. health care.
+(See in a psychiatric unit of a general definition of benefit Medicare hospital hospital. periods in the chapter benefit periods are used